openrazer/openrazer/README.md

    for the reactive mode by Oleg Finkelshteyn (implemented by maintainer) for discovering of a previous unknown reactive+wave mode existing.
-   (call reactive script & wave script with none as parameter) manual merged support for the tournament edition
+   (call reactive script & wave script with none as parameter) support for the tournament edition(manual merge)
  - Modifications to dynamic example by Stephanie Sunshine (pulled)
  - Deb packaging, shell scripting additions and ubuntu fixes by Terry Cain (pulled)